ddc-java-13/we-the-people/docs/index.md

 ---
-title: ERD
+title: We The People
-subtitle: " entity relationship diagram"
+subtitle: "An app idea"
 menu: ERD
 order: 10
 ---